ocinpp/retro-snake-game/README.md

-# Year of the Snake Game
+# Retro Snake Game

 ## Description

-"Year of the Snake" is a modern, cyberpunk-themed take on the classic snake game.
-Built with React and Next.js, this game features responsive design, touch controls for mobile devices, and a sleek, neon-inspired visual style.
+"Retro Snake Game" is a modern, cyberpunk-themed take on the classic snake game.
+Built with React, this game features responsive design, touch controls for mobile devices, and a sleek, neon-inspired visual style.

 ## Features